OleBialas/psychopy_workshop/day1/I_configuring_an_experiment.md

 ## 0. Running Scripts

 In this course, we will create applications for running experiments.
-These applications will be run from the command line so that, once developed, they can be ran many times without touching the code.
+These applications will be run from the command line so that, once developed, they can be run many times without having to open the code in an editor.
 If you are unfamiliar with this way of operating, don't worry - running scripts is easy!
 Just open a new file, let's call it `experiment.py`, and add the following line of code: